We are pleased that you are considering applying for admission under the provisions of Open Enrollment.

-- February 15, 2017 (School District Responsibility): Written Notification will be mailed to the families making application
+- Approximately February 15, 2023 (School District Responsibility): Written Notification will be emailed to the families making application

 You may find the information below helpful to you during the application process: